raceczn/fighero_e-commerce/README.md

 - ❤️ **Wishlist** for saving favorite items to view or purchase later.

-- 📦 **Order Tracking** for viewing current order status and history from the user dashboard.
+- 📦 **Order Tracking** for viewing current order status and history.
 - 👤 **Clerk-powered user auth** for login and account management
-- 🧾 **CMS-powered content** via Sanity for easy admin editing.
+- 🧾 **Admin Dashboard** for easy admin editing.
 Developers can use GROQ queries to fetch content in real time and perform CRUD operations.
 - 🖼️ **Dynamic product listings**, search, and category filters

 ---